maayane/catsHTM/README.md

 2. `cross-matching_result_[name of catalog 2].txt`: the catalog entries corresponding to the closest counterpart found in catalog 2 (e.g. NVSS)
 3. `cross-matching_result_full.txt`: a file where the two above files were merged.

+The header of all these files specify the catalog columns.
 Examples of such files, obtained when running the code for `FIRST` and `NVSS` as in the commands above can be found in the directory `cross-matching_results_test/`.

 You can modify the location of the output files with the `output` keyword:
 ```python